OBSERVABILITY PLATFORM

 You want to view all credit card brands that users made payments with through the /paymentstore.PaymentStore/PaymentWasAuthorized operation.

-You identify the credit card brand that has the highest request rate among all cards that users make payments with, and can investigate and remediate related issues.
+You identify visa as the credit card brand with the highest request rate among all cards that users make payments with.